thirstler/slor/README.md

 --iop-limit

-    Used in tandem with "--stage-time" to determin the amount of data needed to be prepared for any read loads.
+    Used in tandem with "--stage-time" to determine the amount of data needed to be prepared for any read loads.
 Let's say you think there's no way your system will be able to sustain 5000 operations a second and that you want to run your stages for 300 seconds.
 Indicate "--stage-time 300 --iop-limit 5000" and slor will prepare 1.5 million objects ahead of any read workloads (pure read or mixed) to ensure you do not reread any data.

 --prepare-objects